 Genetic Testing for Inherited Cancer Risk

-Genetic risk assessment is a targeted way to evaluate a person’s individual risk of developing cancer.
-DNA mutations can increase a person’s risk of developing cancer, and can account for why some people develop cancer while others do not.
-By helping people understand their own inherited cancer risk, genetic assessments can provide opportunities for risk reduction, early detection and targeted treatment.
+A genetic risk assessment is an opportunity for an individual to meet with a genetics expert to discuss their individual risk of developing cancer.
+An inherited, or genetic risk, can increase a person’s chance of developing certain types of cancer, and can sometimes explain why some people develop cancer while others do not.
+Knowing this information can provide opportunities for risk reduction, early detection and targeted treatment.

 Using this information, our genetic counselors will provide an individualized plan for screening and management.
 After receiving this genetic counseling, patients can decide whether they would like to move forward with genetic testing, which is performed by Moffitt’s team of medical geneticists.
 Genetic testing – which is not the same thing is a genetic assessment – is used to examine a patient’s DNA for possible mutations and specific inherited traits.